 The five ingredients you cannot live without?

 1. GREEN VEGETABLES.
 I always have broccoli, baby spinach and baby cos lettuce in my fridge.
 They are perfect for nourishing soups or green salads drizzled with extra virgin olive oil.
-I also drink a green juice or glass of wheatgrass juice with lemon most mornings as it keeps my digestive system moving nicely.
+I also drink a green juice or glass of Everyday Greens with lemon most mornings as it keeps my digestive system moving nicely.

 2. AVOCADOS are great to throw into smoothies or to enjoy with a side of ocean trout or smoked salmon.
 Avocados are a wonderful source of healthy fats that do wonders for my skin and digestive system.
 The best way of eating them is simply cut in half and sprinkled with flaked sea salt.